 Q: How sick can you get from exposure?

 A: That can depend on exposure levels & your own tolerance.
-While people often experience many of the symptoms of dog waste exposure, without doctor's visits & testing, there's no way to know what can be directly attributed to dog waste.
+While people often experience many of the symptoms of dog waste exposure, without doctor's visits & testing, there's no way to know what can be directly attributed to your dog's

 Q: Can the contaminants in dog waste kill you?